Cable Links, Annuli and Sutured Floer homology: Link Floer homology and -cables

 \begin{theorem} Link Floer homology detects $T(n,nm)$ for all $n,m$. \end{theorem}

 We have separated these two results purely for expository purposes.
-Taking $K$ to be the trefoil, or cinquefoil and combining Theorem~\ref{HFLmmn} with the corresponding detection results for knot Floer homology due to Ghiggini~\cite{ghiggini2008knot} and Farber-Reinoso-Wang~\cite{farber2022fixed} implies the following;
+Taking $K$ to be the trefoil or cinquefoil and combining Theorem~\ref{HFLmmn} with the corresponding detection results for knot Floer homology due to Ghiggini~\cite[Corollary 1.5]{ghiggini2008knot} and Farber-Reinoso-Wang~\cite[Theorem A]{farber2022fixed} implies the following:

-\begin{corollary} Link Floer homology detects;\begin{enumerate} \item $T(2,3)_{n,mn}$ for $m> 1$. \item $T(2,5)_{n,mn}$ for $m> 2$. \end{enumerate} \end{corollary}
+\begin{corollary} Link Floer homology detects:\begin{enumerate} \item $T(2,3)_{n,mn}$ for $m> 1$. \item $T(2,5)_{n,mn}$ for $m> 3$. \end{enumerate} \end{corollary}

-The outline of the proof of theorem~\ref{HFLmmn} is as follows.
-Using the fact that link Floer homology detects the Thurston polytope~\cite{ozsvath2008linkFloerThurstonnorm}, we obtain a family of annuli embedded in $X(L)$ along which we perform a sutured Floer homology decomposition.
-Understanding this manifold allows us to use Juhasz's result~\cite{juhasz2008floer} to deduce information about $X(L)$.
+The outline of the proof of Theorem~\ref{HFLmmn} is as follows.
+Using the fact that link Floer homology detects the Thurston polytope~\cite[Theorem 1.1]{ozsvath2008linkFloerThurstonnorm}, we obtain a family of annuli embedded in $X(L)$ along which we perform a sutured decomposition.
+Understanding this manifold allows us to use Juh\'asz's result~\cite[Theorem 1.3]{juhasz2008floer} to deduce information about $X(L)$.

 We begin by proving the link Floer homology of $(n,nm)$-cables of $L$-space knots have certain properties.
 Set $\widehat{\HFL}(L,I_k):=\underset{x\in I_k}{\bigoplus}\widehat{\HFL}(L,x)$ where